PundiAI/fx-subgraph/README.md

 > The `<subgraph name>.json` contains arrays of length less than or equal to 2; A test network and mainnet subgraph

+> The directory name and json file name must be the same as the subgraph name.

 ```shell
 mkdir <subgraph name>